 – laptop and charger – I didn’t know how quickly after birth I would want to upload pictures to share with family, send emails, etc. so I went ahead and made sure I had the laptop there with us

-– snacks – for hubby, not for you unfortunately (although I did sneak one granola bar because I was about to starve!)
+– snacks – for hubby, not for you unfortunately depending on your hospital’s policies (although I did sneak one granola bar because I was about to starve!)

 *This was a really good bag to have.
 I felt like I had all the necessities together and that gave me peace of mind.